Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The field strength is mapped in the default JHelioviewer display as blue (negative radial) or red (positive radial); the lesser the color saturation, the weaker the field.
 In order to better see the direction of the field, points of the field lines beyond 2.4 solar radii have red or blue colors without blending with white.

-## Interfaces ##
+# JHelioviewer Interfaces #

-The JHelioviewer communicates with the Helioviewer services using the HTTP network protocol.
+JHelioviewer communicates with the Helioviewer services using the HTTP network protocol.
 The JPEG2000 data service is implemented using a subset of the JPIP protocol on top of the HTTP network protocol.
 In addition, the JHelioviewer client supports the SAMP protocol (<http://www.ivoa.net/documents/SAMP/>) and includes a SAMP hub.

-### Image Services API ###
+## Image Services API ##

 The image services API is documented together with some examples at <https://api.helioviewer.org/docs/v2/>.